marsfoundation/sparklend-advanced/README.md

 [PotRateSource](https://github.com/marsfoundation/sparklend-advanced/blob/master/src/PotRateSource.sol): Adapter to convert DSR into APR which can be consumed by one of the rate target interest rate strategies.
 Used for: DAI/USDC/USDT markets

+[CappedFallbackRateSource](https://github.com/marsfoundation/sparklend-advanced/blob/master/src/CappedFallbackRateSource.sol): Wraps another rate source, caps the rate and protects against reverts with a fallback value.
+Used for: ETH market

 ## Usage

 ```bash